Nonlinear Transformations Against Unlearnable Datasets: Experimental Evaluation

-\textbf{REM~\citep{DBLP:conf/iclr/FuHLST22}:} The CIFAR-10 dataset with REM noise is generated using their GitHub code with default settings (perturbation radius of 4/255).
+\textbf{REM~\cite{DBLP:conf/iclr/FuHLST22}:} The CIFAR-10 dataset with REM noise is generated using their GitHub code with default settings (perturbation radius of 4/255).
 As reported in~\cite{DBLP:conf/iclr/FuHLST22}, the model trained on this dataset achieved a test accuracy of 27.09\%.
-To transform the unlearnable dataset, we applied color channel manipulation twice and an erode.
-Additionally, we utilized Keras ImageDataGenerator with a zoom range of 0.1, a rotation range of 7, a width shift range of 0.15, a height shift range of 0.2, and a horizontal flip.
-Training with the same model architecture as presented in Table \ref{fig:emaxarchitectur} but excluding the fully connected layer with 180 neurons, we trained for 80 epochs with a learning rate of 0.006, resulting in a test accuracy of 85.70\%.
+After applying our framework, we achieved a model with a test accuracy of 86.21\%.
 This demonstrates the model's ability to learn from the ostensibly unlearnable data with REM noise.
 We then applied OPA on the dataset but obtained a lower test accuracy of 34.78\%, meaning that REM perturbations are not vulnerable to linear transformations.
 This fact is confirmed by the similar results in~\cite{DBLP:journals/corr/abs-2305-19254}.
-Hence, our nonlinear approach obtained a model with 50.92\% more accuracy than the model obtained using the linear approach.
-However, the model exhibits a training accuracy of 99.47\% and a validation accuracy of 93.88\%.
+Hence, our nonlinear approach obtained a model with 51.43\% more accuracy than the model obtained using the linear approach.
+However, the model exhibits a training accuracy of 99.45\%.